estate planning lawyers

 Having an estate plan can help your family avoid probate and minimize the time and cost involved in managing your affairs.

-What Happens If I Die Without a Will?
+What Happens If I Die Without an Estate Plan?

-By having an estate plan, you can ensure that your assets are distributed according to your preferences, rather than leaving it up to the state.
+By having an estate plan, you can ensure that your assets are distributed according to your preferences rather than leaving it up to the state.

 What Are Examples of Texas Estate Planning Documents?